A Guide to Marriage Counseling

 4) Stress at home and work

 Stress is present in every individual’s life.
-However, when it becomes overwhelming, it can hurt our relationships.
-If you and/or your spouse are experiencing an overwhelming amount of stress at home or at work, you might benefit from marriage counseling.
+However, when it becomes overwhelming, it can damage relationships.
+If you and/or your spouse are experiencing an overwhelming amount of stress at home or at work, you might benefit from couples counseling.

-A marriage counselor can help you identify your stressors and how you can best handle them together.
-Your counselor might determine a need for one-on-one sessions with one partner if the stress is prevalent in their life.
+Professional counseling can help you identify your stressors and develop healthy ways to cope with them side by side.
+Your counselor might determine a need for one-on-one sessions with one partner if the stress is especially prevalent in their life.
 Additionally, if the whole family is involved, you might benefit from both marriage and family therapy.

 5) Communication problems

 Most couples experience communication problems at one point or another.
 Fortunately, a marriage counselor can help you work on conflict resolution and developing effective communication skills.
 They can also help you and your partner identify what subject matters might trigger communication issues.
 For example, if you feel uncomfortable or reactive talking about certain subjects, you can learn to develop a specific plan for better navigating those conversations.

 Many people are intimidated when they first start counseling.
 We want to assure you that choosing to work with a qualified marriage counselor is a smart decision that can not only enhance relationships but individual emotional health as well.
 Counseling can help many different couples, including the following:

 - Couples who are suffering from severe financial stress

 - Couples who are struggling to have productive conversations

 - Couples who are lacking that physical intimacy and connection